Fast and accurate Gaia-unWISE quasar mock catalogs from LPT and Eulerian bias: Introduction

 While QSO mock catalogs can in principle be obtained from $N$-body simulations by populating haloes with galaxies, using either the halo occupation distribution \citep[HOD, see e.g.,][]{NeymanScott1952,Peebles1974,Benson2000,BerlindWeinberg2002,Zheng2005,Zheng2007,Zentner2014,Hearin2016,Rocher2023} or subhalo abundance matching \citep[SHAM, see e.g.,][]{Vale2004,Conroy2006,Behroozi2010,TrujilloGomez2011,Reddick2013,Contreras2021,Favole2022,DeRose2022}, the computational burden behind running hundreds of different cosmic realizations makes it unfeasible to rely on such a procedure for the massive generation of mock catalogs.
 Instead, a wide range of approximate methods have been proposed in the literature, typically combining approximate gravity solvers with a variety of recipes to paint cosmological tracers onto the dark matter field \citep[e.g.,][]{Monaco2002,Kitaura2014,Avila2015,Kitaura2015,Chuang2015,Balaguera2019,Balaguera2020,Zhao2021,ColomaNadal2024}.

 In this paper, we present an effort aimed to generate mock catalogs mimicking the \textit{Gaia-unWISE} quasar catalog \citep[hereafter \textit{Quaia},][]{StoreyFisher2024}.
 Specifically, while attempting at generating mock catalogs for Quaia, a practitioner faces several different problems.
 First, the Quaia catalog covers the entire sky and goes out to redshift $z\sim 4$.
 This implies that a Quaia mock catalog must cover a cosmological volume of size $V=(10 \, h^{-1} \, {\rm Gpc})^3$, unless box replication is adopted.
 Second, given the large redshift interval probed by the Quaia catalog, the dark matter field used to paint the quasar sample onto must contain proper redshift evolution.
+This aspect is important for several reasons.
+A correct redshift evolution in the underlying dark matter field allows us to properly model the redshift evolution of the bias, and hence, of the cosmological tracers.
+This guarantees to have the correct redshift evolution of the relevant summary statistics, both traditional n-point and alternative statistics (such as e.g. cluster and void statistics, as already studied in these mocks by \cite{Arsenov2026}).
+In addition, the underlying dark matter lightcones could be used to produce multitracer mocks beyond Quaia QSOs, such as mocks for galaxy clustering, weak lensing, and the Lyman-$\alpha$ forest analyses, which require the right redshift evolution as opposed to a single redshift snapshot.
 Third, one needs to find the proper effective connection between the dark matter field and the quasar sample.
 This implies having accurate reference QSO catalogs available, produced either via HOD or SHAM applied to full $N$-body simulations.
 Fourth, the tradeoff between large volume and memory requirements imposes the usage of a coarse mesh ($l\sim 5.5 \, h^{-1} \, {\rm Mpc}$ side, in this case).
 To accomplish this but still have reliable small-scale clustering, an appropriate subgrid model to correctly populate the mesh with QSO positions inside each cell must be adopted.

 Here, we present the end-to-end methodology that we employ to generate Quaia mock catalogs and validate them.
 In particular, we first lay out the procedure that we follow to produce `clean' (i.e. with no observational systematics) quasar spectroscopic catalogs.
 Subsequently, we inject Quaia observational effects into the spectroscopic catalogs.
 Finally, we validate the resulting clustering of the mocks by performing a comparison with the measurements from the true Quaia catalog.